PremiseWP/Premise-WP/README.md

 #### 1.2
 * Updated `PremiseField` class.
 Made it simpler to create fields, added filters, added `video` field.
-* Changed arameters for `premise_field()`.
+* Changed parameters for `premise_field()`.
 This function now takes a string as first param which makes it possible to create a field simpler e.g. `premise_field( 'text' )`.
 * Added prefix `premise-` to all classes of Premise WP CSS Framework.
-Divided CSS into sectins each in its own file.
+Divided CSS into sections each in its own file.
 * Started moving Premise WP JS into objects.
 Still a lot of work left here.